Ways to Eliminate New Carpet Smell

 At any rate, many people have felt unwell after having new carpets installed in their home or offices.
 This has been blamed to the adhesives as well as chemicals that manufacturers use to create the carpets.

 4 – PC

 4-PC is a substance used in the latex support of carpets.
 The chemical is strongest in new carpets and is used in 95 percent of all carpets in accordance with Absolute Air Cleaners and Purifiers.
 Indeed this chemical is able to cause eye, nose and respiratory problems.

 Dyes and Sprays

 Dyes and sprays in new carpets are as well potentially dangerous.
-Due to majority of the dyes are artificial.
+Due to the majority of the dyes are artificial.
 In short, a number of carpets are sprayed with impermanent finishes that can cause respiratory difficulties.

-Majority of carpets contain a chemical called PBDE, which aids in the prevention of spreading fire.
-This chemical has been associated with thyroid damage and can cause difficulties to the immune system and brain development in humans.
+Majority of carpets contain a chemical called PBDE, which aids in the prevention of spreading the fire.
+This chemical has been associated with thyroid damage and can cause difficulties for the immune system and brain development in humans.